 Arizona is home to some of the top-ranked Master of Business Administration (MBA) programs in the country, as well as to recognized leaders in distance learning.

 Thunderbird is an acknowledged leader in turning out highly-recruited MBA graduates seeking international careers.
 As they say on their website, "all we do, all we are is global."
-In 2010 The Economist ranked their online MBA program as among the "Top 5 Distance Learning MBA Programs in the World."
 This program kicks off with a foundation course in Phoenix, which gives you a chance to meet classmates and faculty in person.
 Throughout your course of study, you will travel abroad with your classmates and will graduate together in person.
 You can pursue your degree from any country or time zone and will be immersed in a multi-cultural experience from the beginning.
 For those who wish to study both domestic and international business, Thunderbird also offers an innovative online dual degree program that pairs their Master of Science in global business with an MBA from the University of Indiana.
 In addition to the online degree program, the school offers a part-time Executive MBA, a traditional on-campus MBA and a post-MBA program.
 In keeping with their international focus, Thunderbird requires proficiency in a second language in order to graduate.

 The W. P. Carey School of Business at Arizona State offers several online and traditional options for earning your MBA: You can earn your MBA full time or part time through an immersive on-campus program, or pursue the degree online.
 The school has also developed an offshoot in Shanghai for those who want to earn an Executive MBA in one of the world's fastest-growing economies.
 The online program is designed to be taken one course at a time, creating an in-depth focus on each topic.
 Classes are highly interactive and a cohort model allows students to network with a group of peers throughout their course of study.
 The online curriculum is delivered by the same faculty that teaches the on-campus program and all degrees are accredited by the Association to Advance Collegiate Schools of Business (AACSB).